Drewthurm21/Drewthurm21/README.md

 ### What I'm working on
 - I’m currently working on:
     -   Creating internal tools for <a href="https://cottagecare.com/" target="_blank" rel="noreferrer noopener">Cottage Care</a>.
-    -   Learning more about GoogleApps scripting.
+    -   Learning more about the ActiveCampaign api.
+    -   Honing my React / Redux skillsets

 <br />

 - 💬 Ask me anything!